keing1/keing1.github.io/_posts/2025-04-24-reward-hacking.md

 ![](https://res.cloudinary.com/lesswrong-2-0/image/upload/f_auto,q_auto/v1/mirroredImages/e137eb21d0d4fbdf47071f1fbadaa05874fb6fb2baa194a70cb6dd458d415649/kvvoiorzlwqzzyxqjdol)

-Interestingly, this reward hack (and a few others that the AI CUDA engineer found) was not detected by Sakana and was only found by independent researchers after Sakana released the AI CUDA engineer.
+Interestingly, this reward hack (and a few others that the AI CUDA engineer found) was not detected by Sakana and was only found by independent researchers after Sakana released the AI CUDA engineer and the optimized kernel.

 ### More examples